sir-wabbit/tracehash/README.md

 ## Motivation

-Say you are fuzzing some Java application, and suddenly get an `AssertionError`:
+Say you are fuzzing a Java application, and find an `AssertionError`:

 ```scala
 java.lang.AssertionError: assertion failed: position error: position not set for Ident(<error>) # 5299